joaofreires/FreshMint-Store/README.md

-# Fresh Mint Store
+# FreshMint Store

-Another lightweight state management library compatible with Preact/React external store interface to share state among Fresh islands.
-The library offers a simple way to manage the state of your Islands saving the state data to different storage options, such as window, sessionStorage, and localStorage.
+Another lightweight state management library that is compatible with Preact/React and has an external store interface to share state among Fresh islands.
+The library should offer a simple way to manage the state of your islands and allow for saving state data to different storage options, such as the window, sessionStorage, and localStorage.

 ## Usage